 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) and other Texas Workforce Commission (TWC) grantees with policy regarding computer-based automation security and other agencies and community partners with access and connectivity to Workforce Applications (e.g., The Workforce Information System of Texas (TWIST) and WorkInTexas.com) that contain personally identifiable nformation (PII).
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) and other Texas Workforce Commission (TWC) grantees with policy regarding computer-based automation security and the provision to other agencies and community partners with access and connectivity to Workforce Applications that contain Sensitive Personal Information (SPI).

-This provides Boards with information and guidance on:
+This updated letter provides Boards with information and guidance on:

-protecting PII and other sensitive information from unauthorized disclosure;
+protecting SPI and other confidential information from unauthorized disclosure;

-the requirements of the National Institute of Standards and Technology (NIST) for oderate ystems and, as applicable, cybersecurity and information security industry best practices
+the requirements of the National Institute of Standards and Technology (NIST) for Moderate-Impact Information Systems and, as applicable, cybersecurity and information security industry best practices;

+Board requirements regarding workforce application access; and

+terminology and clarification relating to the implementation of WorkInTexas.com as TWC’s workforce case management system.

 RESCISSIONS:

+WD Letter 11-16

 BACKGROUND:

-TWC is providing policy to protect PII and other sensitive information from unauthorized disclosure.
+TWC is providing policy to protect SPI and other confidential information from unauthorized disclosure.
 The goal of data security is to prevent unauthorized access of files and records, and protect TWC’s information from accidental or intentional destruction, disclosure, or misuse.
-WD Letter 13-08, issued April 4, 2008, and entitled “Security of Personal Identity Data,” provides Boards and other Commission grantees with information on ensuring the security and confidentiality of customers’ personal identity data, such as Social Security numbers, addresses, phone numbers, and dates of birth.

-WD Letter 13-13, issued April 2, 2013, titled “Handling and Protection of Personally Identifiable Information and Other Sensitive Information,” provides Boards with information and guidance on PII and other sensitive information, specifically:
+WD Letter 02-18, Change 1, issued March 18, 2024, titled “Handling and Protection of Sensitive Personal Information and Other Confidential Information—Update,” provides Boards with information and guidance on SPI and other sensitive information, specifically:

+ensuring the security and confidentiality of customers’ SPI data;

-TWC’s definition of PII and other sensitive information;
+TWC’s definition of SPI and other confidential information;

-requirements for handling and protecting PII and other sensitive information information; and
+requirements for handling and protecting SPI and other sensitive confidential information; and

 recommended best practices.